vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 `Knockd - Port-knocking server <http://www.zeroflux.org/projects/knock>`_ : knockd is a port-knock server.
 It listens to all traffic on an ethernet (or PPP) interface, looking for special "knock" sequences of port-hits.
 A client makes these port-hits by sending a TCP (or UDP) packet to a port on the server.
 This port need not be open -- since knockd listens at the link-layer level, it sees all traffic even if it's destined for a closed port.
 When the server detects a specific sequence of port-hits, it runs a command defined in its configuration file.
 This can be used to open up holes in a firewall for quick access.

-If there is port knocking involved, read the /etc/knockd.conf, read the sequence port know should be done and execute
+If there is port knocking involved, read the /etc/knockd.conf, read the sequence port knock should be done and execute

 ::